tock/tock/doc/courses/sosp/application.md

     int temperature_read_sync(int* temperature);

-Note that the temperature reading is written to the location passed as an argument, and the function returns nonzero in the case of an error.
+Note that the temperature reading is written to the location passed as an argument, and the function returns non-zero in the case of an error.

 #### Humidity